fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2021-12-12-ADMIXTURE-tutorial.md

 I wanted it to look smoother.

 The problem I faced was that I could not reorder the population groups (e.g. LWK, ESN) using `subsetgrp` and sort individuals by their ancestry proportions using `sortind="all"` simultaneously.
-Here is the solution:
+Here is the solution[^1].

-*Note: I believe the author of [pophelper](https://github.com/royfrancis/pophelper) posted about this, but I can't seem to find it.
-If I do, I will link it here.*

 ## Reading the files and creating population labels